January 3, 2013

 3 Chris travels continuously with his four member vocal group, New York Polyphony, and I realized that we hadn't seen each other since last September. http://www.newyorkpolyphony.com/

 4 Timothy is a very talented conductor and pianist and Jimmy Steinmeyer, David's partner, is a wonderful artist.

-5 Daisy Schwartzberg, my makeup artist, was decked out for New Years.
+5 Daisy Schwartzberg, my makeup artist, was decked out for New Year's Eve.

 7 There was much champagne being poured that evening.